Thursday, January 31, 2008

 Pride grows from lack of setting God’s priorities in our lives.
 When we want something, pride steps in and has influence on this decision, an example of that is the statement “what will others think?”
 If you have to ask yourself this then pride is standing at the door and has already had an influence on your decision.
 Am I saying we should never care what others think?
 Not at all.
 Kingdom thinking requires us to ask God first, what does He think.

 Remember that pride is controlling and is always seeking self centered attention while priority is more logical and thinking through a process to find just the right place in the mix of life’s schedule.

 The outlook for priority is to seek first the kingdom of God and pride will always play a smaller role in life and not an overbearing role.

-At almost 60 years old I thought I would be experiencing peace, joy, happiness, love and all the other great things in life.
-These things ...
+Sunday, October 10, 2021 Perspective At almost sixty years of age, I thought I would be experiencing peace, joy, happiness, love and all ...

 All By Myself by George W. Beasley Life was once full of gloom.
 There was no hope and no promise of tomorrow, nothing but darkness. ...